 Everything else was accomplished using native WordPress blocks.

-All in all, we think we absolutely nailed the migration of the Waterland Event Hire & Site Services website from the Avada Page Builder to the native WordPress Ollie Pro block theme.
+All in all, we think we nailed the migration of the Waterland Event Hire & Site Services website from the Avada Page Builder to the native WordPress Ollie Pro block theme.
+And now the site is super fast!

 A Big thank you to Mike McAlister and Patrick Posner the team behind Ollie Pro.
 Ollie Pro is BajanThings go-to block theme.